Tahir-Tahirzade/Requ-tez-une-base-de-donn-es-avec-SQL/README.md

-# Query a database with SQ
+# Query a database with SQL

 ## A) Project Overview: